background preloader

 Thinking Outside the Bin: Why labeling books by reading level disempowers young readers

 Illustration by James Steinberg A child enters the library, looking for something to read.
 She wanders the aisles, glancing at book spines, running her finger along the shelf, and lingering at a display of new titles.
-“Can I help you?”
+“Can I help you?” asks the librarian, following with more questions about her tastes: What was the last book you read?
+What was your favorite part?
 The librarian is engaging in readers’ advisory—matching readers to books.
 That process is often different from the hunt for “just right” books in classrooms and collections in which books are organized by reading level.
 In classrooms across the country, reading instruction, assessment, and labeling of material have impacted how people search for and engage with books, sometimes resulting in restricted reading choices—even for independent reading.
 What’s wrong with “just right” books?
-The move toward leveled or “just right” books stems from research showing that children’s reading comprehension improves when they read texts at—or slightly above—their reading level.
+Most educators and researchers agree that student choice is a huge part of reading motivation.
 Leveling the books, or the child?
-Miller says that this can be very damaging.
 Ripp agrees.
-Related: Selecting Lit

 Related: